-Monastery stays are always beautiful but a night stay at Tabo Monastery is like none other.
-The monastery was founded in 996 AD and is the second oldest after the monastery in Lahsa, Tibet.
-The rooms in the monastery guest house are made out of mud and sandalwood and give travellers a unique once in a life time opportunity to spend a night in the monastery where the current Dalai Lama will be retiring in.
+Monastery Stays are always beautiful but a night stay at Tabo Monastery is like none other.
+The monastery was founded in 996 AD and is the second oldest after the monastery in Lhasa, Tibet.
+The rooms in the monastery guest house are made out of mud and sandalwood and give travellers a unique once in a lifetime opportunity to spend a night in the monastery where the current Dalai Lama will be retiring in.

 Spiti Valley is home to numerous monasteries and most of which are over 600-800 years old and are mostly built out of mud, stone and the interiors are done up with sandalwood.
 The monasteries of Tabo, Dhankar, Komik and Key have arguable the best locations and are ideal for anyone who is looking to spend time meditating.

 If selfies are your thing, then the village of Komik is the place to take one at.
 At 15,027 above sea level, the village is one of the highest in the world.
-The bowl shaped village and it’s colorful monastery are make a perfect spot to take your selfies.
+The bowl-shaped village and it’s colorful monastery makes a perfect spot to take your selfies.

 While in Spiti Valley, do visit the village of Hikkim which is sandwiched between the village of Komik and Langza.
-Hikkim boast of the highest post office in the world (14,400 above sea-level) and sending a post card to a loved one from this altitude is something which will go a long way in telling them how much they matter to you.
+Hikkim boasts of the highest post office in the world (14,400 above sea-level) and sending a postcard to a loved one from this altitude is something which will go a long way in telling them how much they matter to you.

 In the villages near Langza and Hikkim, it’s impossible to not look around for around five minutes and not find a fossil.
 The kids from the village will also come up to you and try selling you fossils.
 Fossils make a good souvenir from the place.